The Arts at ISB

 In 2013, ISB received the official designation of École en Poésie by working closely with the French organization Printemps des Poètes to develop a sensitive approach to poetry in our school.
 It is something only a handful of schools outside of France have achieved, and ISB is one of only two schools in the U.S. with this designation.

-We are also proud participants in the American competition Poetry Out Loud – and for the past two years, an ISB student has advanced to the state finals.
+We are also proud participants in the American competition Poetry Out Loud – and for the past few years, an ISB student has advanced to the state finals.

 ISB hosts several cultural events each year, made possible by the new ISB Media Center and the renovation and expansion of the Church Hall.
 Past cultural evenings include: